-The Cyril Magnin Award is given to a Merchandising & Marketing graduate who shows outstanding promise in the field of merchandising and marketing, and best exemplifies the entrepreneurial spirit of one of FIDM's founding Advisory Board members, Mr. Cyril Magnin.
-Nominees are selected based on a cumulative grade point average of 3.7 or higher coupled with a nomination by department faculty.
+The Cyril Magnin Award is given to a Merchandising & Marketing graduate who demonstrates outstanding promise in the field of merchandising and marketing, and best exemplifies the entrepreneurial spirit of one of FIDM's founding Advisory Board members, Mr. Cyril Magnin.
+Nominees are selected based on a cumulative grade point average of 3.7 or above in conjunction with a nomination by department faculty.
 Ellen Magnin interviews the finalists and selects the winner.